Teaching Your Kids About Sexuality

 The foundation of teaching about sexuality should be rooted in the belief that there is one God, who is the creator and authority of all sexuality.
 The Bible states, "So God created human beings in his own image.
 In the image of God he created them: male and female he created them" (Genesis 1:27).
 It later says, “That is why a man leaves his father and mother and is united to his wife and they become one flesh” (Genesis 2:24).
 Gender and sexuality are a part of God’s perfect plan.
 Children need to know this is his good and beautiful design.

 Take Action: Begin when your children are very young, normalizing discussions of their bodies and the differences between boys and girls, using anatomically correct language.
-Teach them that parts of their bodies are private, who should and should not be allowed to touch those, and how to be assertive and speak up if anyone ever does.

 Impact of Technology